consequently/consequently-hugo/content/presentation/2025/mlce-ocie.md

 * This talk is a presentation at the [Orange County Inland Empire Seminar series in History and Philosophy of Mathematics](https://www.chapman.edu/scst/graduate/ocie-seminar-series.aspx) at [Chapman University](https://www.chapman.edu/scst/graduate/dsci-mpp.aspx).

 * The slides for this talk are [available here](https://www.icloud.com/iclouddrive/079nGMqUEk9F5CLRHIUe8vFog#mlce-ocie).

+* There is a [draft paper](https://consequently.org/writing/mlce-ge2/), which goes into the results I discuss in this talk in more length.